Dorifor/write-or-die/README.md

 # 📝 or 💀

-The most chill writing app you'll encounter, need to write an essay ? an article ? a testament ?
+The most chill writing app you'll encounter, need to write an essay ? an article ? a will ?
 With [**write** or **die**](https://dorifor.github.io/write-or-die/) you can't miss, it's **one shot** or **nothing** !

 You set your own rules :